 Of sky and meadow and forest and my own heart: –

-In the first lines of this piece the speaker begins by describing the simple, beautiful elements of a morning.
+In the first lines of this piece, the speaker begins by describing the simple, beautiful elements of the morning.
 These are a “glory” to behold and include the morning itself, as well as the sounds of the “cuckoo crying over the untouched dew.”
 There is already a pristine feeling to the day.
 As yet, it is untouched.
 The dew is still wet, and in the same places where it formed the night before.

 He goes on to mention the “blackbirds” and “the dove.”
 These different birds symbolize an important part of nature, one that the speaker later worries over not being able to meet.
 Nature has an inherent freedom that humanity, in all its civilized knots, does not.